maksimKorzh/ved/README.md

 # Features
-    Ved is modal text editor, just like vi or vim.
+    Ved is a modal text editor, just like vi or vim.
     It has normal, insert/replace and command modes.

     NORMAL MODE